Frequently Asked Questions:

 Will Portuguese-Americans be grouped with Hispanics?

 No. PALCUS has worked to resolve that issue.
-Hispanics have a separate question on the 2020 Census form and are not included under the proposed Question #7: Race/Origin.
+Hispanics have a separate question on the 2020 Census form and are not included under the Race/Origin question.

 2. Do I have to be a U.S. citizen to participate in the Census?

-No. Everyone residing in the United States at the time of the census is counted regardless of citizenship status.
+No. Everyone living in the United States at the time of the census is counted regardless of citizenship status.

-3. Do I have to be born in Portugal to write in “Portuguese”?
+3. Do I have to be born in Portugal to write “Portuguese” on the Race/Origin question?

-No. Writing in "Portuguese" means ancestry - not place of birth.
+No. Writing "Portuguese" as your origin means ancestry - not place of birth.

 4. Can I identify as Portuguese even if I don't speak it or have Portuguese citizenship?